HIV/AIDS FACTS

 No. You do not need to present any insurance information to receive rapid HIV testing with ARcare Positive Connections.

-What type of HIV testing is offered at ARcare Positive Connections?
+What type of HIV testing is offered at ARcare?

 Currently, we conduct an oral swab test that requires no blood and no needles.
 A result is able to be read in just twenty minutes.
 To schedule a test with ARcare Positive Connections, contact us.